Niols/camelotte/next/README.md

-Niols's Extended Standard Library
+Niols's extended standard library
 =================================

-This repository contains an extended standard library that I use in my personal projects.
-Basically, unless you are me, you probably do not want to use it.
+This directory contains an extended standard library that Niols uses in his personal projects.
+Basically, unless you are Niols, you probably do not want to use it.